Airline Safety Rates

 SkyWest adheres to stringent federal regulations for crew rest, and the airline takes very seriously its shared responsibility of well-rested professionals with its crewmembers.

-SkyWest Airlines operates four different aircraft types: the Bombardier-manufactured Canadair Regional Jet (CRJ) 200, CRJ700 and CRJ900, along with the Embraer-manufactured EMB 120 Brasilia.
+SkyWest Airlines operates four different aircraft types: the Bombardier-manufactured Canadair Regional Jet (CRJ) 200, CRJ700 and CRJ900, along with the Embraer-manufactured E175.
 Each aircraft in the SkyWest fleet is designed with the latest safety features including: Ground Proximity Warning System (GPWS), Global Positioning System (GPS) and Traffic Alert and Collision Avoidance System (TCAS).

 Every SkyWest aircraft meets or exceeds all Federal Aviation Administration and manufacturer maintenance requirements.
-Each aircraft receives attention from a mechanic on a daily basis.
 All mechanical parts are consistently inspected for proper function and the aircraft itself is inspected for structural integrity on a regular and continuing cycle.

-SkyWest is focused on remaining at the forefront of aviation safety and participates in a variety of programs to identify, address and prevent potential problems.
-Current safety programs at SkyWest include the Aviation Safety Action Program, Flight Operational Quality Assurance and Safety Management Systems.
+SkyWest is focused on remaining at the forefront of aviation safety and that is one of the primary reasons we are implementing a Safety Management System (SMS).
+Our SMS includes a variety of programs that are designed to identify, address and prevent potential problems.
+Current safety programs at SkyWest include the Aviation Safety Action Program (ASAP), Flight Operational Quality Assurance (FOQA) and Safety Concern Reporting (SCR).